-Your dental hygienist performs most teeth cleaning in Webster, TX.
+Your dental hygienist performs most teeth cleaning at Lovett Dental Webster.
 But this cleaning starts with a physical exam of your mouth, teeth, gums, and other parts of your mouth.
-They first check for signs of gum disease or other problems, using a small mirror.
-When they find problems, the hygienist usually consults the dentist to ensure it is safe to proceed with the teeth cleaning in Webster, TX.
+They first check for signs of gum disease or other problems using a small mirror.
+When they find problems, the hygienist usually consults the dentist to ensure it is safe to proceed with the teeth cleaning.

-This oral exam is the first of six steps in typical teeth cleaning in Webster, TX.
+This oral exam is the first of six steps in typical teeth cleaning.
 Together, teeth cleaning and dental exams tell the dentist and dental hygienist a lot about your oral health.
 These twice-yearly events keep your teeth and gums healthy, too.
 When you leave the dentist’s office after your six-month visit, you either follow-up on treatment needs or receive a clean bill of oral health until your next six-month checkup.

 - Regular oral health exams

 - Fluoride treatment

 Plaque and tartar removal involves the use of a scaler to scrape around your gum line and between your teeth.
 This is the time in your teeth cleaning when you hear a scraping noise.
 But have no fear, as your dental hygienist is highly experienced in performing this task.
 They do not damage your teeth, as you could if trying this at home.

 The hard deposits scraped during scaling are those formed by plaque left on your teeth.
 This plaque hardens into tartar, a calcified deposit.
 The way to reduce how much scaling you need in the dentist’s office is to perform better daily oral hygiene at home.